RespiraWorks/Ventilator/manufacturing/wiring/README.md

 - Insert the wires into the connector housings `[A18]`, according to the drawing, until they click.
 Pin 1 is marked by a tiny '1' molded into the connector housing.
 - Do a gentle pull test to make sure that the contacts are properly crimped and seated.

+### Final wiring

+By this point you should have completed all the mechanical and pneumatic sub-assemblies of the ventilator.

+* connect blower power and control wires to CPB
+* connect proportional solenoid to PCB
+* connect stepper motors to the stepper driver pigtails as follows:
+  * top - inhale
+  * bottom - exhale
+* connect power supply cable to PCB

+**#TODO:** pictures

 ## Pricing totals

 **#TODO:** do this when finalized